R3Conclave/conclave-core-sdk/docs/docs/kds-rest-api.md

 | kdsAttestationReport | The `EnclaveInstanceInfo` of the KDS enclave in Base64.
 The application enclave needs to validate this report before checking the public key signature to ensure that the the KDS enclave returned the public key. |

 The client can access this Curve25519 public key irrespective of the enclave constraints.
-In contrast, the application enclave gets the private key material only if it meets the constraints defined by the client.
-After getting the private key material, the application enclave generates a Curve25519 private key corresponding to the public key to create a cryptographic link between the client and the enclave.
+In contrast, the KDS provides a Curve25519 private key material to the application enclave only if it meets the constraints defined by the client.

 #### Request Example